 Data drives decisions.
 Without factual and accurate information, companies base decisions on intuition.
 Over time, the lack of statistically sound testing practices leads to unhappy customers.
 Therefore, A/B tests are not only important to planning but also important for planning properly.

-Traditionally, A/B tests can take weeks to plan and even longer to execute.
-With over 30 years of combined A/B testing experience, MarketDial commonly sees these five mistakes that prevent you and your company from properly planning offline A/B tests:
+Traditionally, in-store tests can take weeks to plan and even longer to execute.
+With over 30 years of combined in-store testing experience, MarketDial commonly sees these five mistakes that prevent you and your company from properly planning in-store tests:

 Within centralized company structures, leadership teams make decisions for the entire organization.
 Often, buy-in from upper-management is necessary to plan, test and implement new initiatives.
 This structure makes a culture of testing harder to implement.